-In September 2015, a set of National Safety Standards for Invasive Procedures (NatSSIPs) were published to help prevent Never Events, with all relevant NHS organisations in England instructed to develop and implement their own local standards based on the national principles.
+In September 2015, the first set of National Safety Standards for Invasive Procedures (NatSSIPs) were published by NHS England to help prevent Never Events, with all relevant NHS organisations in England instructed to develop and implement their own local standards based on the national principles.
 The standards set out broad principles of safe practice and advise healthcare professionals on how they can implement best practice.
+The Centre for Perioperative Care published revised National Safety Standards for Invasive Procedures (NatSSIPs 2) in January 2023.